nextstrain/nextclade_data/docs/dataset-creation-guide.md

 This runs Nextclade on the example sequences in `minimal-dataset/sequences.fasta` using the dataset in `minimal-dataset`.
 The results are saved to the `tmp` directory and contain alignment, aligned translations and a summary TSV file.

 One can also use the dataset in Nextclade Web by hosting the dataset through a local web server.
-For example, after having installed `node` and run `npm -g serve`, one can host the dataset via:
+For example, after having installed `node` and run `npm install -g serve`, one can host the dataset via:

 ```sh
 serve --cors minimal-dataset -l 3000